fzeulf/vkmusic_downloader/README.md

 Check new variable $num_of_downloads in the configfile.pm.example, so you have use new config.

+**3. Error perl(1069,0x7fff7eba4300) malloc: *** error for object 0x7f84394ca4b0: pointer being freed was not allocated.**

+This error occured at perl 5.18 version, so i had to set restrict of version

 ### Options and examples
     -s,--search name - search by given name -a,--artist - modificator for search by artist name